bottle container high chair macro

 Why 3-8 weeks?

-The reason for introducing between 3-8 weeks old is because if you introduce too early, the bottle may affect your breastfeeding relationship.
+The reason for introducing bottles between 3-8 weeks old is that if you introduce too early, the bottle may affect your breastfeeding relationship.
 Your baby might get used to the bottle too soon and not want to feed at the breast anymore.

 Introducing the bottle too late, however, can cause your baby to not accept the bottle and only want the breast.
 They have gotten used to the breast as the only way to feed.
 This may cause some trouble for you if you want another caregiver to be able to feed your baby or if you need to be away for work or school.